-State Parks expected to be busy for holiday weekend
+State parks expected to be busy for holiday weekend

-Last year heavy rain for days flooded state parks which kept some closed during holiday weekends.
+WICHITA, Kan.
+(KSNW) – Last year, heavy rain for days flooded state parks which kept some closed during holiday weekends.

 This year, instead of being flooded with water parks are flooded with people.